-In European summer of 2020, my great friend Stine and I went on a 2 week road trip through Belgium, France and Germany and did an amazing horse ride in the Camargue along the French coast.
-In this post I’ll tell you all about the ride we did, the types of horses they have in this area and the stunning nature to witness in the south of France in Camargue.
+In European summer of 2020, my great friend Stine and I went on a 2 week road trip through Belgium, France and Germany and did an amazing horse ride on Camargue horses along the French coast.
+In this post I’ll tell you all about the ride we did, the Camargue horses in this area and the stunning nature to witness in the south of France in Camargue.

 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products I have used and enjoyed and that have truly benefited me on my travels!